Can you tell us about your role on ScanMed RFC?

 Where do you want ScanMed RFC to be in 10 years?

 To be the natural counterpart and solution-provider for rail users, when it comes to international freight.
 The Corridors must be trend and frame-setters.
 We brought our Members to talk on a broader geographical basis than just the network next door.
 The next step is to convince them that we support them, not compete with them.
-Our common competitors are road, short-sea shipping and inland waterways.
+Our usual competitors are road, short-sea shipping, and inland waterways.